SpataruLoredana/dictionaries-app/README.md

-# Github Dictinaries React, Redux & Typescript App #
+# Github Dictionaries React, Redux & Typescript App #

 * A React App where users can see and manage their transformation dictionaries.
 * The web app uses Redux for state management, Bootstrap for user interface and Jest and Enzyme for unit testing.